-The Parliament is convinced that regular, organized meetings of the Heads of State or Government in the spirit of the Bonn Declaration of 18 July 1961 will contribute towards tightening the bonds between the six countries and pave the way for the political union desired by their peoples.
+The Parliament is convinced that months at Head of State or Government regular, organized meetings of the Heads of State or Government in the spirit of the Bonn Declaration of 18 July 1961 will contribute towards tightening the bonds between the six countries and pave the way for the political union desired by their peoples.
 It therefore agrees that new measures should be taken to this end.